Important Signs That Your Daughter-in-law Doesn’t Like You

 WHY DO DAUGHTER IN-LAWS DISLIKE THEIR MOTHER IN-LAWS?

-1. The position of mother-in-law has been vilified to the extent that it stirs the feeling of fear, anxiety, and distrust in many women before they become daughter-in-laws.
-There are numerous memes, jokes, news reports, and threads on social media about mother-in-laws that puts them in a negative light.
+1. Mother-in-laws have been vilified to the extent that they stir the feeling of fear, anxiety, and distrust in many women before they become daughter-in-laws.
+There are numerous memes, jokes, news reports, and threads on social media platforms about mother-in-laws that put them in a negative light.
 Mother-in-laws are associated with being problematic, controlling, unreasonable, hostile, difficult, manipulative, and many more negative terms.
 With various shared experiences about mother-in-laws out in the open, people will respond differently to this information.

 As a mother-in-law, you need to first understand that your daughter-in-law might already have some level of skepticism about mother-in-laws, and therefore you are not relating with her on a clean slate.
 Her views about you might be tainted to an extent even if your son speaks positively about you.
-It is how you act towards her that will either confirm her fears or allow her to become freer around you.
+It is how you act towards her that will either confirm or deny her fears.
 Your first impression counts and indeed many other impressions.
 She will be watching your interactions with people without you knowing and she will be paying attention to the comments you make about other people.
 If she dislikes you, it’s probably because of the way she perceives you to be.
 She might be struggling to trust you.

-- Grandparents’ over-involvement in the parenting of grandchildren might become offensive to daughter-in-law.
+- Grandparents’ over-involvement in the parenting of their grandchildren which becomes offensive to daughter-in-law.

-Grandparents under-involvement in parenting styles as a result of parents’ reprimand.
-Sometimes when parents ask grandparents to limit their intrusion into their parenting style, grandparents might take offense and begin to care less for their grandchildren as a way to spit parents.
-This can be considered as offensive to the daughter-in-law.
+- Grandparents under-involvement in parenting styles as a result of parents’ reprimand.
+Sometimes when parents ask grandparents to limit their intrusion into their parenting style, grandparents might take offense and begin to care less for their grandchildren as a way to spite parents.
+This can be considered offensive to the daughter-in-law.
 She might even begin to see the mother-in-law as a manipulative person.
-If your daughter-in-law dislikes you, it might be based on your involvement in her parent style.
-Mother in-laws should respect their daughter in-laws parenting skills.
+If your daughter-in-law dislikes you, it might be based on your involvement in her parenting style.

 Parents vs grandparents on raising children, source mottpoll.org

 Grandparents view their parenting style as superior to today’s parents, source: aarp.org, page 15.
-Number of grandparents that participated in the study (n=2654).
+The number of grandparents that participated in the study (n=2654).

-3. Another source of conflict for daughter-in-laws and mother-in-laws is their definition/view on gender roles.
-Literature describes this type of conflict as intergenerational conflict.
-Daughter-in-laws and mother-in-laws might have differing views on the responsibilities of a good wife, mom and woman.
+3. Another source of conflict for daughter-in-laws and mother-in-laws is their perception of gender roles.
+Studies describe this type of conflict as intergenerational conflict.
+A daughter-in-law and her mother-in-law might have differing views on the responsibilities of a good wife, mom, and woman.
 This will be evident in how they handle the affairs of their homes.
-Their differing ideologies might result in both or either women judging each other based on various unrealistic standards.
+Their differing ideologies might result in both women judging each other based on various unrealistic standards.
 According to Terri Apter in her book titled What do you want from me?: learning to get along with in-laws “Mother-in-law/daughter-in-law conflict often emerges from expectations that each is criticizing and undermining the other”.
 The author further explains that mother-in-law’s routine standards might make her daughter-in-law believe that she expects her to follow her standards.
 At the same time, daughter-in-law preferred routines might make mother-in-law feel like she is being undermined.
 If your daughter-in-law dislikes you, it could be because she feels that you have unrealistic expectations of her and that you might be too critical of her.